TitanAllStars/TitanAllStars.github.io/README.md

 Benefit: Helps get early Arifact Coins and Cores for upgrading heros.
 Also 5x combat speed benefits practical use of your time.  <br>

 ## Titanite
 * The ideal amount of titanite to mine is 150.
 You have two daily quests with targets of 75 and 150, which each return you ONE Titan Summoning Sphere.
-Doing beyond 150 a day moves you into harder territory with less powered titans.
+Doing beyond 150 a day moves you into harder territory with less sphere power-ups.
 * The guild has a cummulative target of 3000 which returns you THREE Titan Summoning Spheres - easy to achieve if 20 of the 30 guild members do their part.
 * This is a vituous cycle.
 The additional titan levelling from the extra Summoning Spheres allows you to more easily mine titanite.
 * Levelling up your titans provides "Sparks" that are used to power-up your heros.